itskdey/transition_animations/README.md

-# Flutter Advanced Transition Animations
+# Flutter Advanced Transition Animations For Navigator

 A professional, high-performance collection of custom page transitions for Flutter applications.
 This project provides a robust and easy-to-use utility for implementing modern, fluid animations that enhance the user experience.